Pressure builds on Bailey to restyle Burberry's finances

-LONDON, Jan 11 (Reuters) - When Christopher Bailey stepped into the top job at Burberry there were many who questioned whether the golden boy of British fashion could cope with being chief creative and chief executive officer at the same time.
+LONDON (Reuters) - When Christopher Bailey stepped into the top job at Burberry (BRBY.L) there were many who questioned whether the golden boy of British fashion could cope with being chief creative and chief executive officer at the same time.

 Twenty months on and with the share price languishing at three-year lows, the 44-year-old still has a point to prove and is now facing a slowdown in the global luxury market that could pose the biggest challenge to his executive career.